lunaboards-dev/Random-OC-Docs/conventions/MMTI.md

 The MMTI provides a way to identify data types without an extension, and to differentiate files with the same extension.
 One can only make so many recognisable extensions with 4 latin characters.
 Some data is not to be used as a file, but still needs a way to be identified.

 ## Format
 An MMTI string takes the format of `category/type`.
 For example, a Lua script would be `application/lua`.
-A CPIO archive would be `archive/cpio`, etc.
+A CPIO archive would be `archive/cpio`, etc. MMTI strings should only use US-ASCII characters.

 ## Unregistered MMTI strings
 MMTI strings that aren't registered should prefix the type with `x-`, such as `application/x-zoryapkg`.